xiaozhao1111/Bootstrap-Portfolio/README.md

 * A section displaying my work in grid.
 Use bootstrap cards for each project with a brief overview of the work.
 Use the button in the card to open the webpages.

-* A skill section listing out the skills to  from the bootcamp.
+* A skill section listing out the skills to learn from the bootcamp.

 ## The deployed webpage